-What does a vulnerability disclosure policy entail?
+What does a vulnerability disclosure policy for a system owner and operator entail?
 Vulnerability disclosure policies usually include the following components:

-- A statement that encourages good faith security research and expresses that you will not pursue legal action against security researchers acting in good faith, in accordance with the policy; - A statement that defines the scope of the policy, meaning to which system(s) it applies; - Guidelines for good-faith security research which include clear parameters of what the policy permits and does not permit researchers to do; - Clear instructions for how to report vulnerabilities; and - An explanation of what security researchers who report vulnerabilities in accordance with the policy can expect from you, including: - A timeframe during which you will acknowledge receipt of the report; - A statement that you will assess the vulnerability; - An explanation of how and when you may contact the researcher for more information; - The process for notifying the researcher of a resolution, when appropriate; and - The process for further disclosure up to public recognition, when appropriate.
+- A statement that encourages good faith security research and expresses that you will not pursue legal action against security researchers acting in good faith, in accordance with the policy; - A statement that defines the scope of the policy, meaning to which system(s) it applies; - Guidelines for good-faith security research which include clear parameters of what the policy permits and does not permit researchers to do; - Clear instructions for how to report vulnerabilities; and - An explanation of what security researchers who report vulnerabilities in accordance with the policy can expect from you, including: - O A timeframe during which you will acknowledge receipt of the report; - o A statement that you will assess the vulnerability; - An explanation of how and when you may contact the researcher for more information; - o The process for notifying the researcher of a resolution, when appropriate; and - o The process for further disclosure up to public recognition, when appropriate.

 Have CVD programs been implemented by governmental organizations in the US?

-Yes, states and the federal government have begun implementing CVD programs.
-Here are a few examples of vulnerability disclosure policies from government organizations, including from Secretaries of State:
+Yes.
+Though currently still limited, states and the federal government have begun implementing CVD programs.
+Here are a few examples of vulnerability disclosure policies from government organizations:

-- Office of the Ohio Secretary of State

-- Office of the Iowa Secretary of State

-- State of Delaware

 - U.S. Department of Defense

 - General Services Administration's 18F and Technology Transformation Services

+- State of Delaware

-Federal agencies will now be required to implement a vulnerability disclosure program per the Cybersecurity and Infrastructure Security Agency (CISA)'s Binding Operational Directive (BOD) 20-01, Develop and Publish a Vulnerability Disclosure Policy and the Office of Management and Budget (OMB)'s Memorandum M-20-32, Improving Vulnerability Identification, Management, and Remediation.
+All federal agencies will soon be required to implement a vulnerability disclosure program per the following draft policies: the Cybersecurity and Infrastructure Security Agency (CISA)'s Binding Operational Directive (BOD) 20-01, Develop and Publish a Vulnerability Disclosure Policy, and the Office of Management and Budget (OMB)'s Memorandum for the Heads of Executive Departments and Agencies: Improving Vulnerability Identification, Management, and Remediation.